-One of the reasons the U.S. increased the value of goods under Section 321 from $200 to $800 per shipment was to accommodate the increase in eCommerce shipments from outside the United States.
-That said, companies who manufacturer their goods outside of the U.S., such as China, and also have a large eCommerce business, can take advantage of Section 321 by having a packaging, distribution and fulfillment center along the Mexican border.
+One of the reasons the U.S. increased the value of goods under Section 321 from $200 to $800 per shipment was to accommodate the increase in eCommerce or online store shipments from outside the United States.
+That said, companies who manufacture their goods outside of the U.S., such as in China, and who also have a large eCommerce business, can take advantage of Section 321 by having a packaging, distribution and fulfillment center along the Mexican border.

 However, there are alternative solutions for U.S. manufacturers to remove, exempt or reconfigure certain goods and products to avoid these tariffs.
 While there is no end date to this duty, companies that import from China can file a request for a one-year tariff exemption with the U.S. Government.
 Another long-term solution would be to source away from China and look to outsourcing solutions in Mexico.